 Whether suede is sourced from goat, pig, or cow, it’s a far more delicate material that, while it feels luxurious, can also be damaged easily.
 Water is a common source, but dirt and debris, especially salt if you’re taking your suede shoes outdoors in winter, also affect its appearance.

 Reflecting this, anything suede you own should first be treated and then needs to be brushed regularly.

-Thickness also varies with source.
+Thickness also varies with the source.
 Sheepskin, made from sheep or lamb, tends to have a smoother nap and feels lighter.
-Cowhide and pigskin suede, on the other hand, have more body and a more visible nap that resembles graining.
+Cowhide and pigskin suede, on the other hand, has more body and a more visible nap that resembles graining.